 The rental companies we used were mostly well-known international brand, but in Peru, I’d go against my own advice next time and use local companies based on online reviews.
 The international chains are just franchises and have nothing but the name in common with their parent company.

-A 4x4 is the best option, because you will be driving on dirt roads a lot.
+A 4x4 is the best option because you will be driving on dirt roads a lot.
 That said, it’s not like you’re going on the Dakar Rallye, so no need for monster trucks.
 We went a little overboard in Paracas—totally not necessary to have a big truck, but fun!

 We had rented a SUV for our Paracas trip

+Renting a car in Peru isn’t cheap.
 An SUV or other AWD costs USD 50–70 per day.
 But wait!

 Take out not only mandatory insurance but collision damage insurance as well, because you’re bound to get a nick or scratch at one point or another.
 In driving conditions like these, the added peace of mind is a no-brainer.
 It’s not a no-money-er though, and the extra insurance can come to almost as much as the actual rental rate.
 Per day!